Cure diabetes naturally

 Overall, the so-called diabetes leads to a significantly lower quality of life.
 In addition, the life expectancy of diabetics is statistically below the general average.
-Yet it is quite easy to cure diabetes naturally and thus regain more quality of life and, above all, more years of life.
+It is quite easy to cure diabetes naturally and thus regain more quality of life and, above all, more years of life.

 Type 1 diabetes is an autoimmune disease.
 It is already predisposed in the genes of those affected.
-In short, the body’s defences turn against the insulin-producing cells in the pancreas.
+In short, the body’s own immune defenses turn against the insulin-producing cells in the pancreas.
 This impairs their function.
-The production of insulin decreases, sugar can no longer reach the cells and all body cells are less and less supplied with vital energy.
-Fat is burned instead of sugar and the affected person loses weight.
-The high sugar level in the blood increases the feeling of thirst so that the sugar can be excreted through the urine.
-Type 1 diabetics have to take artificial insulin.
-The central control screw for alternative medicine here is the avoidance of late complications and a balancing of the immune system.
+The production of insulin decreases, sugar can no longer reach the cells and all body cells are increasingly poorly supplied with vital energy.
+Fat is burned instead of sugar and the person loses weight.
+The high level of sugar in the blood increases the feeling of thirst so that the sugar can be excreted through the urine.
+Type 1 diabetics must supply artificial insulin.
+The central adjusting screw for alternative medicine here is the avoidance of late effects and a balancing of the immune system.

-Type 2 diabetes, on the other hand, has nothing to do with heredity – apart from “inherited” eating habits and a certain family predisposition. anyone can develop this type of diabetes.
-The starting point is usually a poor diet, in which the organism is supplied with far more energy than it needs and at the same time vital and fibre nutrients are far too inadequate.
-Typical are also irregular meals as well as relatively short breaks, in which no calories are taken up – in the ideal case 4h should lie between the meals in which only water and tea are drunk.
+Type 2 diabetes, on the other hand, has nothing to do with heredity – apart from “inherited” eating habits and a certain family predisposition.
+Almost anyone can get such diabetes.
+The starting point is usually a poor diet, in which the organism is supplied with far more energy than it needs and at the same time vital substances and fibers are far too scarce.
+Typical are also irregular meals as well as relatively short breaks in which no calories are taken in – ideally there should be 4h between meals in which only water and tea are drunk.
 In particular, saturated fatty acids and simple carbohydrates promote the development of diabetes.
-In addition, there is often a lack of exercise.
+This is often compounded by a lack of exercise.

-The excess of energy demands an enormous performance from the pancreas.
-It has to produce huge amounts of insulin.
-Insulin is responsible for getting the sugar from the blood into the cells.
+The excess energy demands an enormous amount of power from the pancreas.
+It must produce vast quantities of insulin.
+Insulin is responsible for getting sugar out of the blood and into the cells.
 There, the cellular power plants burn it to produce energy.
-Once all the cells are saturated, the remaining sugar initially remains in the blood.
-If food intake then continues, the blood sugar level rises steadily.
+Once all cells are saturated, the remaining sugar initially remains in the blood.
+If food intake is then still continued, the blood glucose level rises steadily.
 The pancreas produces more and more insulin to cope with the situation.
-Now another task of insulin is to store the sugar in the form of fat (triglycerides) in depots and as glycogen in muscle and liver cells.
-Because of these mechanisms, we humans are able to store sumptuous meals and feast on them in times of need.
-However, there are no more times of need today …
+Now, another task of insulin is to store sugar in the form of fat (triglycerides) in depots and as glycogen in muscle and liver cells.
+Because of these mechanisms, we humans are able to store lavish meals and feast on them in times of need.
+However, today there are no more times of need …

 What is diabetes mellitus?

-When someone eats frequently or the wrong thing, it puts a tremendous strain on the liver and pancreas.
-The latter becomes exhausted over time and produces less and less insulin.
-At this point, artificial insulin must be supplied from outside.
-However, if the blood sugar can be lowered naturally and kept under control, the pancreas can recover and produce the necessary insulin itself.
+If someone eats frequently or eats the wrong thing, it puts a tremendous strain on the liver and pancreas.
+The latter exhausts itself over time and produces less and less insulin.
+At this point, artificial insulin must be supplied from the outside.
+However, if blood sugar can be lowered naturally and kept under control, the pancreas can recover and produce the necessary insulin itself.

-If large amounts of insulin are released frequently and the cells are already oversaturated, this leads to a so-called “insulin resistance” of the cells.
-This means that more and more insulin is needed to transport the same amount of sugar into the cell.
+If large amounts of insulin are released frequently, but the cells are already oversaturated, this leads to a so-called “insulin resistance” of the cells.
+This refers to the fact that more and more insulin is needed to transport the same amount of sugar into the cell.
 This is another reason for the pancreas to produce more and more insulin.
-In addition, insulin resistance has a negative effect on the kidneys, which become overworked.
-As a result, more sodium and water remain in the blood vessels, which drives up blood pressure.
+In addition, insulin resistance has a negative effect on the kidneys, which become overloaded.
+As a result, more sodium and water remain in the vessels, driving up blood pressure.
 Finally, insulin also inhibits fat burning.
 This exacerbates the already existing problem of obesity.

-An additional danger for the insulin-producing beta cells is inflammation.
+Inflammation poses an additional threat to the insulin-producing beta cells.
 These occur frequently in the course of a diabetes disease.
 In particular, saturated fatty acids and cholesterol fire them up.
-Eventually, the beta cells can be irreversibly damaged by the inflammation.
-As you’ll see in a moment, a healthy diet combined with vital mushrooms can also help at this point by counteracting inflammation.
+Ultimately, the beta cells can be irreversibly damaged by the inflammation.
+As you will see in a moment, a healthy diet in combination with vital mushrooms can also help at this point, as it counteracts inflammation.

 - low HDL level, elevated cholesterol level